carnival-data/carnival/docs/graph-model.md

 - The `THING_WITH_NO_PROPERTIES` vertex has no defined properties and due to the default behavior will accept none.

 ### Class Vertices
-Vertices can be used to represent class structures in the graph.
+Vertices can be used to represent class structures (similar to [OWL classes](https://en.wikipedia.org/wiki/Web_Ontology_Language#Classes)) in the graph.
+Classes can have sub/super class relationships between each other, and other verticies can be defined that are "instances" of that class.

 ```groovy
 @VertexDefinition